Evangelism

 Katie Croft

-For me, fishing is a quality-time hobby.
+Fishing is a quality-time hobby for me.
 It’s not something you do alone.
 When I go, I wade along the river with my dad or brother by my side.

-Recently, I’ve been mulling over a connection between fishing and friendship.
-As I replay my river memories, I am struck by the fact that it was the people that made the experience significant, not the fishing.
+Fishing and friendship are connected.
+As I replay my river memories, I am struck by the fact that the people made the experience significant, not the fishing.
 I would never choose to fish alone.

 I think God has hidden a life lesson in that idea.